What is a good credit score?

 Here are some frequently asked questions about good credit scores:

 There’s no specific credit score needed to buy a car.
-But auto loans will generally be more favorable when you have a credit score of 670 or higher, according to Experian.
+But auto loans will generally be more favorable when you have a credit score in the good or prime range, which means 661 or higher.
 A good credit score can also result in better car loan terms.
 For instance, higher credit scores could help you get lower interest rates and a lower down payment.

 Conventional loans require a minimum credit score of 620, but a higher credit score could help you secure a lower interest rate, make a lower down payment and potentially save on private mortgage insurance.

-Government-backed loans from the Federal Housing Administration or Department of Veterans Affairs may have modified credit guidelines, but good credit could still help get you the best possible terms.
+Government-backed loans from the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) may have modified credit guidelines, but good credit could still help get you the best possible terms.

 Building good credit takes time, but there are steps you can take to help improve your credit scores.
 If you have a high credit utilization ratio that’s hurting your credit scores, paying down your revolving credit account balances might quickly improve your scores.
 Or if there’s incorrect negative information in your credit report, disputing the error and getting it corrected right away could help.